VenB304/videojs-player/README.md

 ### Option 2: Manual
 1. Download the `dist` folder from this repository.
-2. Place it inside your HFS `plugins` directory (e.g., `plugins/videojs-player/`).
+2. Place it inside your HFS `plugins` directory
+3. Rename `dist` folder to `videojs-player`
-3. Restart HFS or reload plugins.
+4. Restart HFS or reload plugins.

 ---